WBBF

-WBBF (1120 kHz, "98.9 The Vibe") is a commercial AM radio station in Buffalo, New York.
-It airs a classic hip hop radio format and is owned by Cumulus Media.
+WBBF (1120 kHz, Hot 98.9) is a commercial AM radio station in Buffalo, New York.
+It airs a contemporary hit radio format and is owned by Cumulus Media.
 The studios and offices are on James E. Casey Drive in Buffalo.

 WBBF broadcasts with a power of 1,000 watts as a daytimer.
 Its transmitter is on Dorrance Avenue at Onondaga Avenue in West Seneca, New York.
-AM 1120 is reserved for Class A, clear channel station KMOX in St. Louis, so WBBF must leave the air at night to avoid interference.
+Because AM 1120 is reserved for Class A, clear channel station KMOX in St. Louis, WBBF must leave the air at night to avoid interference.
 WBBF programming is heard around the clock on FM translator W255DH on 98.9 MHz.

 History

 WWOL, WHTT, WMNY

-The station signed on in 1947 as WWOL.
-In 1954, its FM counterpart WWOL-FM (now WHTT-FM) signed on, simulcasting AM 1120.
+The station signed on the air in September 1947, as WWOL.
+In 1954, its FM counterpart WWOL-FM (now WHTT-FM) signed on, simulcasting WWOL.
 In the 1970s, WWOL-AM-FM aired a country music format, later switching to oldies as WHTT and WHTT-FM.

-In the 1990s, AM 1190 broke away from its simulcast with WHTT-FM.
-The AM station was sold to Mercury Communications and changed its format to a brokered programming business format.
-It began using the call sign WMNY which represented the word MoNeY.
+In the 1990s, WHTT (AM) broke away from its simulcast with WHTT-FM, as the AM station was sold to Mercury Communications and changed its format to a brokered programming business format.
+It began using the call sign WMNY, which represented the owners Mercury Communications and the state of New York, but with a play on the "money" the program producers paid to be on the station.